 This course involves gaining an understanding of system physiology and the effects of physical activity on the human body.
 Cardiovascular, pulmonary, musculoskeletal function, bioenergetics and training for human performance will be the areas of focus in this class.

-Prerequisite: C or better in BIOL 215, BIOL 300, BIOL 300L, BIOL 305, BIOL 305L.
+Prerequisite: C or better in BIOL 115, BIOL 115L musculoskeletal conditions, cardiovascular conditions, immunologic disorders, and cancer.
+This course will cover evidence-based information on the known effects of exercise on these conditions and provide recommendations on particular training protocols for future clients.
+Prerequisite: C or better in KINE 300.